mary-perret-1986/kerry-perret.github.io/_posts/2021-08-11-my-communication-style-and-emojigraphy.md

 I have hard times interpreting: 🙂, 🙃, 😁, 😆, 😉, 🤣, 😩

-Actually, I do like the concept of tone tags (https://toneindicators.carrd.co), but:
+Actually, I do like [the concept of tone tags](https://toneindicators.carrd.co), but:
 1. I'm far from being an expert about them
 2. Alas, I think most people are completely foreign to them